ryangray/quickfont/README.md

      y u a s d f g
     SymbolShift+e  Copy the ROM font over the user font (with confirmation) Other keys     Views that character

+## UDG Editing

+In the view menu, you can press shift+0 to toggle editing the UDG characters in character positions A though U. The character labels below them with change to inverse video to indicate this mode.

+Also, during this mode, the user font characters A-U are temporarily swapped with the UDGs A-U, so stopping the program here abnormally, will leave them swapped.
+You can either just use `CONT` to continue the program, or try `GO SUB 7300` to swap them back if variables haven't been cleared.
+Otherwise, you could `RUN` the program again --- it will not think they are swapped --- and press shift+0 to swap them, press `BREAK` (shift+space), and then re-`RUN` the program.

 ## Edit Mode